-BLAST is the CUSD Expanded Learning Program (After School Program) that provides elementary, junior high, and high school students recreation, enrichment, and academic opportunities, every day after school.
+BLAST is the CUSD Expanded Learning Program (After School Program) that provides elementary (1-5th grade), junior high, and high school students recreation, enrichment, and academic opportunities, every day after school.
 Participating BLAST sites have trained staff members who offer a full service, enriched, and fun learning environment for all students.

-Important Dates and Deadlines 2019-2020 BLAST Registration-Junior Highs
+Important Dates and Deadlines 2021-2022 BLAST Junior High ONLINE Registration

 BLAST is designed by staff trained in child development, education, and youth leadership.
 BLAST creates a physically and emotionally safe environment conducive to learning while improving reading, writing, verbal, math, and social and communication skills.
 At the elementary level programs are funded to serve approximately 90 students per school day.
 The junior high and high school programs serve approximately 110-150 per day.
 BLAST provides a wide variety of opportunities for participating students.
 BLAST program leaders and staff are fully trained in the program they deliver to students.
 The BLAST staff is comprised of a diverse team of talented individuals; many are certificated teachers or college students.
 Classroom teachers, CARD staff, and community partners round out the team that enjoy making a positive impact on our students.